dylan-ilg/DylanPortfolio/README.md

 # 🌌 Dylan Ilg – Personal Portfolio Website

 An interactive 3D portfolio built with **React, Vite, and Three.js (via @react-three/fiber)**.
-This project showcases my skills, projects, and contact information in a unique space-themed environment with smooth scene rotation and animations.
+This project showcases my skills, projects, and contact information in a unique Star-Wars environment to add a bit of my own personality to it.

 ## 🚀 Features